top of page

 This is why horror as a genre isn't as scary to certain people as it is to others; whatever source of horror is out there, on the screen, in a book, and so on, it can't hurt you physically, just like people on the internet who can't come to you physically and do so themselves.

 Just be thankful that fiction is fiction and reality is reality, even if you let your child play violent video games or let your teenager watch a scary movie.
-It might hurt their minds, or at least disturb them, but these types of media will never have any agency beyond the mental one.
-The ones that "exist" in their mental life and in their entertainment.
+It might hurt their minds, or at least disturb them.
+However, these types of media will never have any agency beyond the mental one, as long as they are educated to not become school shooters like a certain Finnish theorist.

 Also, if you have a gentle heart, please don't look at what Chris Chan did that got him/her to prison.
 I don't really like trigger warnings, but such things are not good even for some adults.
 I found it absurd when I've heard of it myself.